01 of 11

 - White nylon cable ties.

-First, she drilled holes for the cable ties using a hobby drill (like this one) in each of the acrylic sheets.
-Next, she used the ties to attach the sheets to the railings.
+First, drill holes for the cable ties using a hobby drill (like this one) in each of the acrylic sheets.
+Next, use the ties to attach the sheets to the railings.

-Now she has dog-proof railings that her toy rat terrier, Rocco can't slip through.Continue to 8 of 11 below.
+Now you'll have dog-proof railings your pup can't slip through.Continue to 8 of 11 below.

 08 of 11